Rollover Accident Attorneys in Charleston

 traveling at high speeds—creating a devastating crash with multiple

 impacts.
 These multiple impacts can result in permanent paralysis, traumatic

-brain injury (concussions), and even death.
+brain injury (concussions),

 Rollover accidents are among the worst types of car accidents a driver

 can get into.
 While they only make up 2% of all car crashes annually,